alsosprachben/mnvkd/README.md

 The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

+### Micro-Process Safety

+`mnvkd` is pure C, but it also manages memory.
+Instead of managing all pointers and buffers, it manages the way an operating system does: by setting memory protection flags on memory regions.
+The inspiration is how kernels have been ported to run on top of another kernel, called a [virtual kernel](https://en.wikipedia.org/wiki/Vkernel) or [user-mode kernel](https://en.wikipedia.org/wiki/User-mode_Linux).
+However, instead of re-implementing an entire [Virtual Memory Manager](https://en.wikipedia.org/wiki/Virtual_memory), it uses the `mprotect()` system call to protect process memory, and will be a reference implementation for the author's [proposed design for system calls to protect privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling).
+These mechanisms provide runtime memory protection using hardware facilities, much more efficiently than a garbage collector, and without the need for compile-time verification, or porting to a different programming paradigm.

 ### M:N Processing

 It is now understood that the best way to implement M:N threads is to implement partitioned M:1 threads on top of 1:1 OS threads or processes.
 This is demonstrated by the likes of Erlang and Golang.
 But those are implemented as new languages with managed memory, and stack-based threads.